DanielDaCosta/oa-assessment/README.md

 I would deploy this solution as this:

  STREAM JSON => STORAGE => BATCH PROCESSING JOB for post-processing (remove duplicates, check for False Positives using EIN Lookup website)

+ Some URLs did not follow that aforementioned format, such as "https://antm-pt-prod-dataz-nogbd-nophi-us-east1.s3.amazonaws.com/anthem/CA_ELHOMEDELHO.json.gz".
+Another approach would have to be used to process this.